openpnp/openpnp/Panelization.md

 ## Setting the Design Origin

-The lower left corner of PCB 0,0 (the lower-left PCB) is the design origin.
+The lower left corner of PCB 0,0 (the lower-left PCB) is the design origin--**NOT THE LOWER LEFT OF THE PCB**.
 This means the lower left panel fiducial will have a negative Y. We'll enter that information below.
 This has important implications for your PCB export. **You need to export your PCB such that the lower-left corner of the lower-left PCB is 0,0.** If your design has rails, then some of the those rails (and rail fiducials) will have negative values.

 To panelize a design, create a job as you normally would, specifying the expected width and height.
 With the board selected, you'll see the panelize icon become active.